 Alexander, first an intern and now a student writing his master’s thesis in our IT unit CAE-IT/Software Develop-ment

-Hit the ground running at one of our three locations in Germany
+Hit the ground running at one of our locations

 Want to get to know us a bit better?
 Here’s a quick look at who we are and any regional particularities you can expect to find.